-- 14. Replace the service access cover, as described in Installing the service access cover on a rack-mounted 31E/2B, 31E/1C, or 31E/2C system. - 15.
-Place the system into the operating position, as described in Placing the rack-mounted 31E/2B, 31E/1C, or 31E/2C system into the operating position. - 16.
-Connect the power cords to the system, as described in Connecting the power cords. - 17.
+- 14. Replace the service access cover.
+For instructions, see Installing the service access cover on a rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D system. - 15.
+Place the system into the operating position.
+For instructions, see Placing the rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D system into the operating position. - 16.
+Connect the power cords to the system.
+For instructions, see Connecting the power cords. - 17.
 Start the system.
 For instructions, see Starting the system or logical partition. - 18.
 Verify the installed part: - If you replaced the part because of a failure, verify the installed part as described in Verifying a repair. - If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.